Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Numerical experiments

 The results are summarized in \cref{tbl:GapsTable}.
 The "instance-types" are indicated by a quadruple of the form $n_1\_ n_2\_S\_ s$, where $s\in\lrbr{1,2}$ indicates the scheme by which we constructed the instances.
 In the multi-column "Conic Gaps" we report the average gap between the $\CPI$ lower bound and the feasible solution generated from the $\CPI$ bound (UB), the optimal value of the inner approximations (I) and the feasible solution generated from the latter approximations (IUB).
+Note, that we also considered instances of sizes for which we could not guarantee that the completepositivity gap is eliminated.
+In these cases the bounds based on the inner approximations are not valid upper bounds, since they stem from relaxations of inner approximations.
+For these cases we still report the gaps, but they appear in the table in parenthesis.
+However, we do like to mention at this point that these "invalid upper bounds" never fell below any of the lower bounds we calculated, which suggests that the completepositivity gap is small at least for our experiments.
 For "Gurobi Gaps" we calculate these gaps with respect to the lower bound fond by Gurobi instead of the one obtained from $\CPI$.
 In addition we present the gap between the $\CPI$ based lower bound and the upperbound generated by Gurobi (O), and we also report the optimality gap obtained by Gurobi itself within the 5 minute time limit (G).
 All the gaps are reported in percentages relative to the respective lower bound.
-Finally, in the last two multi-columns, we count the number of times the conic and the gurobi gaps were smaller then $0.01\%$, at which point we consider the instance solved.
+Finally, in the last two multi-columns, we count the number of times the conic and the Gurobi gaps were smaller then $0.01\%$, at which point we consider the instance solved.

-For the experiments on $\FF_1$ we see that phenomenon already documented in \cite{bomze_two-stage_2022} persists: instances from scheme 1 are regularly solved via $\CPI$ alone, while that is not the case for the scheme 2 instances.
-However, for these instances the feasible solutions from the $\mathcal{DDC}$ approximation yield excellent bounds, revealing that both approximations are very good, albeit not quite good enough to solve the instance on $0.01\%$ tolerance threshold.
-We also note that $\CPI$ yields a much better lower bound than Gurobi does within the time limit, sometimes even certifying optimality of Gurobi's feasible solution.
-The upper bound provided by $\mathcal{DDC}$ performs similar to Gurobi's upperbound, when measured relative to Gurobi's lower~bound.
+For the experiments on $\FF_1$ we see that the phenomenon already documented in \cite{bomze_two-stage_2022} persists: instances from scheme 1 are regularly solved via $\CPI$ alone, while that is not the case for the scheme 2 instances.
+However, for these instances the solutions from the $\mathcal{DDC}$ approximation yield excellent bounds, revealing that both approximations are very good, albeit not quite good enough to solve the instances on a $0.01\%$ tolerance threshold.
+The feasible solutions produced by via $\mathcal{DDC}$ are only slightly better, than the ones produced by $\CPI$, and sometimes even worse.
+We also note that $\CPI$ on average yields a much better lower bound than Gurobi does within the time limit, sometimes even certifying optimality of Gurobi's feasible solution.
+The upper bound provided by $\mathcal{DDC}$ performs worse to Gurobi's upperbound, when measured relative to Gurobi's lower bound.